Vite Configuration

 What you can see is the same output structures being used align to the structure described previously.
 Some other things that are also going on:

-.
-Change this to match your source structure - Disables brotli compression calculations (saves 2-5 seconds per prod build)
+• Disables gzip compression calculations (saves 2-5 seconds per prod build)

-- Disables the
+• Disables the manifest.json file

-file - Disables minification when running in development mode
+• Disables minification when running in development mode

-- Disables sourcemaps when not using the Vite DevServer
+• Disables sourcemaps when not using the Vite DevServer

 import { defineConfig } from 'vite';